18.3 The String Type

 • String: An owned, heap-allocated buffer containing UTF-8 text.
 It owns the data it holds.
 It is mutable (can be modified, e.g., by appending text) and responsible for freeing its memory when it goes out of scope.
 Think of it like a Vec<u8> specialized for UTF-8.

-• &str (string slice): A borrowed, immutable view (a pointer and length) into a sequence of UTF-8 bytes.
+• &str (string slice): A borrowed, immutable view into a sequence of UTF-8 bytes.
+It consists of a pointer to the data and a length.
 It does not own the data it points to.
 It can refer to part of a String, an entire String, or a string literal embedded in the program’s binary.
-String literals (e.g., "hello") have the type &'static str, meaning they are borrowed for the entire program’s lifetime.
-Think of &str like a &[u8] (slice of bytes) that is guaranteed to be valid UTF-8.

 You can get an immutable &str slice from a String easily (e.g., &my_string[..], or often implicitly via deref coercion), but converting a &str to an owned String usually involves allocating memory and copying the data (e.g., using .to_string() or String::from()).